Plymouth School District Report Card

 o Charlie Martin, 2012 National Merit Finalist

-o 42 PHS students had Youth Apprenticeships and other work-based experiences during the 2021-22 school year.
+o PHS students are serving 42 Youth Apprenticeships during the 2023-24 school year.

 o 63 Plymouth School District educators have received master’s degrees from UW-Green Bay, thanks to an innovative partnership that provides the district with a unique in-house master's degree program.